 Then, a keeper also has to be sharp with their throws.
 Often, goalies nowadays can throw the ball almost to half field.
 If your having trouble throwing the ball far enough see what you can do to strenthen your arm in the gym.

-Here are some tips to help goalkeepers feel comfortable with the ball both in their hands and at their feet.
+Here are some goalkeeper tips to help keepers feel comfortable with the ball both in their hands and at their feet.
+In the modern game of soccer, where top teams keep possession of the ball, the keeper has to have good touch on the ball and be able to strike the ball with both feet.

 Ball familiarity – juggle the ball with your hands, forearms, writs, and then fists up in the air.